How would this proposal benefit our school?

 Parental Question: Some local academies have failed their local communities, taking money for work which isn't completed and failing to improve outcomes for children, I am concerned that this could happen at Arlecdon.

-Many local schools, in fact all local Secondary Schools in this area are now academies, the majority of which are described by OFSTED as Good or Outstanding.
+Many local schools, in fact most local Secondary Schools in this area are now academies, the majority of which are described by OFSTED as Good or Outstanding.
 There are other Primary Academies in West Cumbria which are also rated positively.
 This means that Academies aren't necessarily supporting failing schools nor does conversion necessarily lead to the sorts of negative outcomes we have seen in one local establishment.

-The local failing Academy was supported by an external Academy chain 'Bright Tribe'.
+The local failing Academy was supported by an external Academy chain.
 They weren't locally based and as such were not adequately held accountable for the schools in their trust.
 Arlecdon Primary would not support this Academy model and would only wish to work in a local Multi-Academy Trust which was focused on pupil outcomes and for the long-term benefit of the community.
 We believe that the West Lakes' MAT is such an Academy.
 Whilst there are business stakeholders in the system, these reflect local employers and their sole purpose is to ensure high quality education from two years old into adulthood.
 These sponsors include: Sellafield Ltd, NDA (Nuclear Decommissioning Authority) and UCLan (University of Central Lancashire).
 We believe that these organisations have a reputational, moral and financial obligation to ensure that the Multi-Academy trust is successful in the locality.

 MAT Consultation Qu: What were the key drivers for change?
 How thorough was the optioneering process?